r3wt/use-models/README.md

 - `radio( String name, Any value=null )` - for use with radio components, whether native or custom. value is the value to assign to the state if the radio is checked. returns `props` for use on inputs.
    - `name` - see description under `input`
    - `value` - the value of the field if the checkbox is checked.
+- `set( String name, Any value, Boolean validate=true, Boolean watchers=true )` - can be used to directly manipulate a given model.
+   - `name` - the path of the model to update. nesting is supported.
+   - `value` - the value to set for the model.
+   - `validate` - whether or not to run validators on the new value. defaults to `true`.
+   - `watchers` - whether or not to run watchers on the new value. defaults to `true`.
 - `submit( Function callback( state ) )` - given a callback, this method returns an `onSubmit` handler for your form. the passed `callback` will be called with the `state` object.
    - `callback` - a function to be called when the form is submitted.
 - `error( Function callback( errors, state) )` - given a callback, this returns an `onError` handler for your form. if any native validation or custom validation errors occurs, you will receive that info here.